felipefranco-ldn/greenwise/client/README.md

 As a starting point, we all need to be aware of the environmental impact of our daily activities.
 Then we can compare that information with some targets that could help drive a positive change; that way we will know what needs to be improved and by how much.

-GreenWise will provide an easy-to-use tool to visualise a user’s carbon footprint and will help them make informed decisions on how to contribute to the transformation of our planet for the better.
+GreenWise provides an easy-to-use tool to visualise a user’s carbon footprint and will help them make informed decisions on how to contribute to the transformation of our planet for the better.
+Navigation flow is simple and data is visualised in a concise, compelling and attractive manner, with colourful images, animated content, etc. The aim is to deliver and interactive journey so that users feel engaged with the content and encouraged to move forward in the site’s narrative.

 This is achieved by going through GreenWise's three sections: